MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Copy-CMCollection.md

 ```

 ## DESCRIPTION

-The **Copy-CMCollection** cmdlet clones an existing collection object to a new one in Configuration Manager.
+Use this cmdlet to clone an existing collection to a new copy.

-Configuration Manager collections provide a way to manage users, computers, and other resources in your organization.
-They not only give you a means to organize your resources, but they also give you a means to distribute Configuration Manager packages to clients and users.
+For more information, see [How to manage collections in Configuration Manager](/mem/configmgr/core/clients/manage/collections/manage-collections).

 > [!NOTE]
 > Run Configuration Manager cmdlets from the Configuration Manager site drive, for example `PS XYZ:\>`.
 For more information, see [getting started](/powershell/sccm/overview).